Brandon’s Pet Server

 Status

 The server currently runs a minimal configuration: site hosting behind Caddy, a configured firewall, and automatic updates.
 I prioritize staying current over maximizing uptime, so the machine may reboot when required for updates (typically during off-hours).
+One of the memory sticks is in the process of failing, but I’m leaving the system up in the meantime—nothing I’ve used has broken yet, and I want to see what happens.
+Everything important is backed up elsewhere.